 While we’ve made strides towards equality in the last few decades, we still have a long way to go.
 I’m determined to use &Walsh to expand on these social initiatives such as Ladies, Wine & Design, and I also want to implement these principles within our studio.
 I’m excited to build an agency that provides mentorship and equal opportunity for all to learn and grow creatively and climb the ranks towards leadership, if that’s their desire.
 I also recognize that the career success or leadership track does not have to be the path for everyone, and I will implement paths for those who prefer to focus on their individual craft.

 I have many privileges in this life.
 I’m white & cisgender in a heteronormative relationship.
-My family could afford my education without leaving me in debt.
 I found a career I am passionate about.
 I’ve had the incredible opportunity to work with amazing creative people who inspire me, to work on projects that challenge me and to find success along the way.
 In this next chapter of my career, I’m determined to use this privilege to continue to give back to the world and to our amazing community in bigger ways.
 This means putting a focus on social initiatives that champion and amplify underrepresented voices, to pass on what I’ve learned to others and to give back to those less privileged.
 We have many exciting plans and new project ideas in the works and these initiatives will be a driving force of our agency.

 As women, we are constantly told what we can or cannot do.
 It's been happening all our lives.
 At every step of the way, forces tried to tell me "I couldn’t” or “I wouldn’t."
-My elementary school teacher told my parents I was too fearful and introverted and would never make it in this world.
-When suffering from severe depression & eating disorders as a teenager, a woman in the hospital told me she could tell I was one of the ones that would never recover.
+My elementary school teacher told my parents I was too fearful and introverted and it would keep me from succeeding.
+When suffering from severe depression & eating disorders as a teenager, a woman in the hospital told me she was worried I'd be one of the ones that would never recover.
 Even when we achieve success, our legitimacy is doubted.
 When I was named partner with Stefan at the age of 25, many men and women said (publicly!) that I only got the position because I slept with him.
 Can you imagine them saying that about a man?
 Then as a partner, I was ignored and talked down to by older men in more meetings more than I care to remember.

 On top of external forces, sometimes the forces trying to stop us are ourselves.
 I suffered from severe self-hate and self-doubt in the beginning.
 I could never have imagined in my earlier years fighting mental health issues that I would one day find joy and passion and purpose, let alone success and the ability to really love myself and my life.
 Early in my career, I had so many moments of almost giving up, feeling I wouldn’t make it in this big city or that I wasn’t good enough.